bespinian/serverless-workshop/README.md

 At the start of the course, please take care of the following tasks:

+### Clone this repo

+Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps

 ### Test your AWS login

 You have received an AWS Account ID, an IAM user name and a password from the trainers.
 Please navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.